Expert contributor, Steve Kenning, ex-Bain Consultant, VP at Doordash

 For example, if you're working through a Chinese market expansion case for a CPG firm and you could highlight a slightly more unorthodox approach: the company should sell it's own fledgling operations to a competitor and take an investment stake in that same local competitor.
 Sure, it's a little "off the wall" but you could cite Uber's recent, similar move to "win" in China by selling its operations and redirecting the capital they would have spent on driver subsidies to a 25% stake in local competitor, Didi.

 Finally, here is all of the above advice summed up.
-Barring a compelling reason not to, be yourself.
+Barring a crazy, compelling reason not to, be yourself.
 If nothing else, on interview day, you'll have one last thing to worry about: putting on an act.